software-development-project-1/software-development-project-1.github.io/material/sprint-3.md

 Write the final report for the course, which covers the following questions:

 - Scrum defines four events which take place during the Sprint.
 What are these events and what is the purpose of each event?
 How well did you succeed as a team to fulfil the purpose of each event?
-- Product backlog and Sprint backlog are perhaps the most important Scrum artifacts.
-What is their purpose?
-How well did your backlogs succeed to fulfil their purpose?
+- Sprint backlog is an important Scrum artifact.
+What is its purpose?
+How well did your Sprint backlog succeed to fulfil its purpose?
 - In which areas did you succeed _as a team_?
 In which areas there was room for improvement?
 - In which areas did you succeed _personally_?
 In which areas there was room for improvement?
 - Based on your experiences during the course, what would be three important advice you would give to a new software development team?
 Justify why these advice are important